-The CCHA must conduct a reexamination of family income and composition at least annually.
+The PHA must conduct a reexamination of family income and composition at least annually.
 This includes gathering and verifying current information about family composition, income, and expenses.
 Based on this updated information, the family's income and rent must be recalculated.
 This part discusses the schedule for annual reexaminations, the information to be collected and verified, and annual reexamination effective dates.
+PHAs also have the option of using a Safe Harbor income verification from another federal means-tested program to verify gross annual income.
+Chapter 7 contains the PHA's policies related to use of Safe Harbor income verifications.

-11-I.B STREAMLINED ANNUAL REEXAMINATIONS [24 CFR 982.516(b)]
+11-I.B.
+STREAMLINED ANNUAL REEXAMINATIONS [24 CFR 982.516(b); New HCV GB, Reexaminations]